Legal Advice for “Permanent Residence” — 110 results

-Written by attorney Victoria Donoghue, about 6 years ago.
+Written by attorney Victoria Donoghue, over 6 years ago.
 STAFF PICK

 Determine Whether You Fit Into The First Employment-Based Preference (EB1) This preference group is for outstanding researchers and professors, and aliens of extraordinary ability in the... more

-Written by attorney Karol Brown, over 5 years ago.
+Written by attorney Karol Brown, about 6 years ago.
 STAFF PICK

 This legal guide shows you how to apply for a "green card" based on marriage to a US citizen.

-Written by attorney Rebecca Black, over 5 years ago.
+Written by attorney Rebecca Black, about 6 years ago.
 STAFF PICK

 Preparing to file the Labor Certificate You will want a lawyer who is experienced in Labor Certification, as this process is complex w/special language.

 Written by attorney Kevin Dixler, over 5 years ago.
 STAFF PICK